ga-wdi-boston/rails-api-one-to-many/README.md

 This file sets up our migration using the command-line arguments we passed with `bin/rails generate scaffold` command.
 Since we haven't migrated yet, we can still modify this file to make some values required.
-In order to perform validation before we save, we can alter our migration, and add the flag `null: false`, thus preventing records from being saved that don't have these values present.
+In order to perform validation before we save an Author to the database, we can alter our migration, and add the flag `null: false`.
+This tells SQL to prevent records from being saved that don't have these values present.

 ```diff
 class CreateAuthors < ActiveRecord::Migration[5.0]